How GPS tracking can save your business money

 Fuel is the number one cost when operating a fleet.
 It makes up more than 60% of a fleet’s operating budget.
 Reducing fuel use is one of the easiest ways Fleet Managers can reduce the cost of their fleets.

-GPS tracking provides organisation with an accurate understanding of where all fleet assets are located.
+2. Job Allocation and Routing - GPS tracking provides an organisation with an accurate understanding of where all fleet assets are located.
 This can be incredibly handy when allocating jobs to workers in the field because you can easily see how far away drivers are to the new job.
 More efficient allocations mean reduced distance travelled and less fuel consumed – not to mention, less travel time for staff.

-Business often have data and locations that may not be easily searchable on a standard map.
-However, these data points can easily be uploaded into the Smartrak map as separate Geographic Information System (GIS) layers .
+3. GIS Overlay - Businesses often have data and locations that may not be easily searchable on a standard map.
+However, these data points can easily be uploaded into the Smartrak map as separate Geographic Information System (GIS) layers.
 Through the use of the Smartrak APIs, these GIS overlays can be integrated into Smartrak’s map interface and jobs routed to points of interest based off the GIS data.

 Vehicle utilisation

-Another way that business can save money is through vehicle utilisation.
-This is the goal of reducing your fleet size while maximising vehicle usage.
-It is achieved by removing unecessary vehicles eliminates unnecessary costs associated with ownership and maintenance.
+Another way business can save money is through improved vehicle utilisation.
+This has the goal of reducing your fleet size while maximising vehicle usage and is achieved by removing unnecessary vehicles which eliminates the costs associated with ownership and maintenance.

-This might include selling unused or underutilised vehicles, orvehicles or making the decision not to purchase excessive vehicles in the future.
+1. Minimising the fleet size - This may include selling unused or underutilised vehicles or making the decision not to purchase unnecessary vehicles in the future.

 Insurance